trademob/anna-molly/README.md

   }
 }
 ```

 MetricSink is input the Sink from which the plugins will fetch the Metric data for analysis.
-It must provide configuration specific to the Sink implementation
+It must provide configuration specific to the Sink implementation.

 OutputSink
 ```json